Xenonsmurf/Ashita-4-Plugins-and-Addons/Novo/README.md

    if not you will drop fps.

  ## Please Note
- # This Plugin looks for navmesh files in the following location.
- # Ashita v4\config\NavMesh Files\
+ 1. This Plugin looks for navmesh files in the following location: Ashita v4\config\NavMesh Files\
- # All navmesh files must be in the following format zoneID.nav
+ 2. All navmesh files must be in the following format zoneID.nav
- # The smaller the tiles, the lower the FPS on Large zones.
+ 3. The smaller the tiles, the lower the FPS on Large zones.
- # Transparency support, but note that it does not use depth.
+ 4. Transparency support, but note that it does not use depth.

+ ## Recommendation
+1. For the best performance, in-game use /fps 1 and make sure to use a D3D Proxy. - I've tested on both used in FFXI, with no issues.

 =======
 # Novo